cincheo/jsweet/doc/jsweet-language-specifications.md

             Specify where to place generated JavaScript files (ignored if jsFile is specified). (default: js)

+      [--disableSinglePrecisionFloats]
+            By default, for a target version >=ES5, JSweet will force Java floats to be mapped to JavaScript numbers that will be constrained with ES5 Math.fround function.
+If this option is true, then the calls to Math.fround are erased and the generated program will use the JavaScript default precision (double precision).

       [--tsOnly]
-            Tells the transpiler to not compile the TypeScript output (let an external TypeScript compiler do so).
+            Do not compile the TypeScript output (let an external TypeScript compiler do so).

-      [--disableJavaAddons]
-            Tells the transpiler disable runtime addons (instanceof, overloading, class name access, static initialization [...] will not be fully supported).

-      [--definitions]
+      [--ignoreDefinitions]
-            Tells the transpiler to generate definitions from def.* packages in d.ts definition files.
-The output directory is given by the tsout option.
+            Ignore definitions from def.* packages, so that they are not generated in d.ts definition files.
+If this option is not set, the transpiler generates d.ts definition files in the directory given by the tsout option.
-            This option can be used to create candies for existing JavaScript libraries and must not be confused with the 'declaration' option, that generates the definitions along with a program written in JSweet.

       [--declaration]
-            Tells the transpiler to generate the d.ts files along with the js files, so that other programs can use them to compile.
+            Generate the d.ts files along with the js files, so that other programs can use them to compile.

       [--dtsout <dtsout>]
             Specify where to place generated d.ts files when the declaration option